siddharthdixit1/Python/README.md

 # Python
-code syntax for Python programming
+This repo has files for different phases of machine learning through Python